Deploy Applications on Kubernetes

 Apply the YAML Manifest

-In this step, you'll dive deeper into the kubectl apply command and explore different ways to apply Kubernetes manifests.
-We'll build on the previous step's YAML files and demonstrate various application techniques.
+In this step, you will explore the kubectl apply command in more detail and learn different ways to apply Kubernetes manifests.
+Building upon the YAML files from the previous step, we will demonstrate various techniques for applying manifests.

 cd ~/project/k8s-manifests

-Let's create a new directory to organize our manifests:
+Let's create a new subdirectory to organize our manifests further.
+Create a directory named manifests and navigate into it:

 mkdir -p manifests